The Rules of the Turtle Trader: Curtis Faith Ideas from the First Turtle

 Discipline and PatienceEnsures an eye on the longer term

 They demonstrate how the Turtles dealt with trading issues.
-However, such lessons can be applied in contemporary trading of stock, currencies, and commodities through competent risk management.
-In these practices, we pull out loses and get the most from gains.
+However, such lessons can be applied in the contemporary trading of stock, currencies, and commodities through competent risk management.
+In these practices, we pull out losses and get the most from gains.

-Trading strategies have a very important part: through opportunity in backtesting capability, they provide the possibility of realizing trading plans against the background of history.
-Turtle Trading regards this ability as a key guideline leading to success.
+Trading strategies play a very important role: through the opportunity of backtesting capability, they provide the possibility of realizing trading plans against the background of history.
+Turtle Trading regards this ability as a critical guideline leading to success.

-Back-testing is easy but powerful.
-We see how our trading plans would perform in the past.
-We analyze market trends, entry, exits, and how much money to invest.
-This ensures our plans are effective and can succeed in future.
+Backtesting is straightforward but powerful.
+We see how our trading plans have performed in the past.
+We analyze market trends, entry points, exits, and the amount of money we invest.
+This ensures our plans are effective and can succeed in the future.

 Turtle Trading System: Trend Following Introduction